Seahawks training camp Day 8: Jazz Ferguson helps lead Green to late comeback win in mock game

 Play of the day

 It didn’t count, but a play that may be most remembered by everyone there was turned in by 5-11, 310-pound defensive tackle Poona Ford, who caught a pass thrown by Geno Smith that bounced hard off the cross bar and into Ford’s hands right past the goal line.
 Passes that hit the cross bar are officially dead.
-But Ford didn’t care, turning and running through traffic and then down the field and into the end zone to the delight of his teammates and the crowd.
+But Ford didn’t care, turning and running through traffic and then down the field 100 yards or so, rumbling into the end zone to the delight of his teammates and the crowd.

 “I’m counting on that,” Carroll deadpanned when asked about Ford’s running ability.
 “He’s going to do that again sometime.”
+Ford WAS a fullback in high school so you never know.
+For now the Seahawks need him to be an anchor on the defensive line especially with Jarran Reed suspended the first six games.

 Injury report